 Emergency Contact Information

-We live next door, and pride ourselves on being on hand to make your stay as enjoyable as possible.
-If you need to contact us by telephone, our landline and mobile numbers are in the printed guest information book or on business cards available in the cottage.
+The owners, Amanda and Graeme live next door, and pride themselves on being on hand to make your stay as enjoyable as possible.
+If you need to contact us by telephone, our landline and mobile numbers can be found in the printed guest information book or on business cards available in the cottage.

 A ‘landline’ telephone is not provided in the cottage.
 If you do not have access to a mobile phone, then please let us know.